xyq100000-gif/flanker-interference-reanalysis/docs/limitations.md

    Low-load error fields are missing for two participants (participants 5 and 6).
 Error analyses should therefore be treated as descriptive.

 5. **Collaborative data collection**
-   The underlying experiment and data collection were collaborative classroom work.
+   The underlying experiment and data collection were collaborative work.
 This repository should be presented as an individual reanalysis and documentation project, not as a solo data-collection study.